Chapter 4: The Laws of Chance#

 A histogram of a Normally distributed variable should appear approximately bell-shaped.

-For SYSBP: Expect an approximately Normal histogram — slightly right-skewed due to hypertensive outliers.
+SYSBP: Expect an approximately Normal histogram — slightly right-skewed due to hypertensive outliers.For

-For TOTCHOL: Similarly approximately Normal with a right tail.
+TOTCHOL: Similarly approximately Normal with a slight right tail.For

-For CIGPDAY: Expect a severely right-skewed histogram — spike at 0, long tail.
+CIGPDAY: Expect a severely right-skewed histogram — a massive spike at 0, with a long right tail.For

 4.2 The Q-Q Plot#

-Points along the diagonal → approximately Normal.
+Points hugging the diagonal line \(\rightarrow\) approximately Normal.

-Fig. 9 Figure 4.3 Three Q-Q plots. (a) Approximately Normal — SYSBP in the Framingham cohort would resemble this. (b) Right-skewed — CIGPDAY or GLUCOSE would show this pattern. (c) Heavy-tailed — rare in the Framingham variables but important to recognise.#
+Fig. 11 Figure 4.3 Three Q-Q plots. (a) Approximately Normal — SYSBP in the Framingham cohort would resemble this. (b) Right-skewed — CIGPDAY or GLUCOSE would show this pattern. (c) Heavy-tailed — rare in the Framingham variables but important to recognise.#

 4.3 The Shapiro-Wilk Test#

-H₀: The data comes from a Normal distribution.
+\(H_0\): The data comes from a Normal distribution.

 p > 0.05: No significant departure from Normality detected.
+We assume it is Normal enough.

-p ≤ 0.05: Significant departure from Normality.
+p \(\leq\) 0.05: Significant departure from Normality.

 🔬 Lab Manual — Chapter 4#